 Accumulating thousands of dollars in medical debt is overwhelming, and the idea of wiping it out in bankruptcy can be compelling.
 However, it might not be the right time, or another solution might exist.
 Here are a few things to consider:

 If your medical condition has resolved and one of the two alternate solutions won’t work, it’s time to consider filing for bankruptcy.

 If all you have to wipe out is medical debt, that’s perfectly fine.
 But knowing you can get rid of other bills could help tip the balance in favor of bankruptcy.
 Here are examples of dischargeable debts:

 Not all obligations can be erased in bankruptcy, however.
 For instance, you’ll remain responsible for nondischargeable debt, like domestic support obligations, recent income tax debt, and student loans (unless you qualify for an exception).

 You can eliminate all of the same debts in Chapter 13 as in Chapter 7, but Chapter 13 lets you discharge a few more obligations.
 And it offers benefits not available in Chapter 7 (keep reading to learn about the differences between Chapters 7 and 13).

-You’ll be able to eliminate medical debt in both Chapter 7 or Chapter 13 bankruptcy.
-The type of bankruptcy you’ll file will depend on which makes the most sense for your situation and whether you meet qualification requirements.
+The type of bankruptcy you’ll file will depend on your situation and whether you meet qualification requirements.

-Each creditor then receives a pro rata portion of the total amount going towards these debts.
-However, keep in mind that you might not be eligible for Chapter 13 bankruptcy.
-You must make enough to pay the bills you’re required to pay in full through your plan—such as your priority creditors.
+You must qualify for Chapter 13 as well—and it can be expensive.
+You must make enough to pay the required amounts through your three- to five-year Chapter 13 repayment plan.
 Also, your medical bills and other debts can't exceed the allowed Chapter 13 debt limits.